 To be or not to be…Noticed?

-We hear it everywhere: the only way to be found online is to publish articles, create podcasts, record videos.
-Create some kind of content consistently enough -Experts say- and you’ll get found by those who need you.
+-”If you want to be found online you need to publish articles, create podcasts, share videos… -experts say- and you’ll get found by those who need you”.

-Will your clients take the time to read, watch or listen to it?
+Will your clients take the time to read, watch or listen to what you’ve created?

 With the ever-increasing amount of information claiming for their attention…

 …the answer is they probably won’t.

-Most of the times, all that effort you devoted to creating your content is wasted because very few people take the time to consume it.
-(The internet has multiplied the options out there exponentially)
+Most of the time, all that effort you devoted to creating your content is wasted because very few people stop their scroll to read your piece of content.